manhowong/manhowong.github.io/bio.md

 <br/>

-I think a bio might be more engaging that a CV, but I will try to keep this short...
+I think a bio might be more engaging than a CV, but I will try to keep this short...

 **Undergraduate and doctoral training**
 I have always been interested in life sciences, or simply life itself as I realized later.
 I am equally fascinated by language and perception.
 However, growing up in a low-income family, there were unfortunately [other considerations](https://www.washingtonpost.com/business/2022/07/08/dept-of-data-academia-elite/) in life besides my passions.
 In the end I chose to study applied biology and biotechnology in university, the more "practical" fields (in terms of job prospects) as I thought at the time which are still aligned with my interests.